Meditation Teacher Academy

 - The mind/body connection and creating well-being

 - Stress and its effects on the mind and body

 - How to shift the stress response from “fight or flight” to “rest and digest”

 - Experiences in meditation, including 3 ways stress is released in meditation

 - The spiritual side of meditation: mystic and wisdom traditions, awakened states of awareness, and self-discovery

 - Creating a personal practice and nourishing daily routine, communication practices, going on retreat, and Peacefinder Practices™ and so much more!

-After you complete the Distance Learning & Personal Practice Course you'll be ready for the Intensive.
+After you complete the Meditation Foundation Course, you'll be ready for the Teacher Intensive.
 It's a 8-day immersion in a retreat setting in the red rocks of Sedona, Arizona.
 You'll receive over 50 hours of knowledge and teaching practice, while being immersed in meditation practices and gentle yoga.

-You'll learn a foolproof way to teach anyone how to meditate, and practice teaching what you have learned in the Distance Learning & Personal Practice Course.
-You'll be individually coached by one of the best speaking professionals in the business to enhance your presentation and teaching skills.
+At the Teacher Intensive, you'll learn a foolproof way to teach anyone how to meditate, and practice teaching what you have learned in the Meditation Foundation Course.
+You'll be individually coached by a powerful speaking professional who will help you to enhance your presentation and teaching skills.
 And, you'll learn about what you'll need to succeed in the business of meditation-including how to share what you learn with a variety of audiences, how to market your services, and what to charge.
 You'll graduate from and be certified by the McLean Meditation Institute with the ability to: